facebookresearch/dcem/README.md

     n_sample, # Number of samples CEM uses in each iteration n_elite, # Number of elite CEM candidates in each iteration n_iter, # Number of CEM iterations
-    temp=1.0, # DCEM temperature parameter, set to None for vanilla CEM iter_cb, # Iteration callback
+    temp, # DCEM temperature parameter, set to None for vanilla CEM iter_cb, # Iteration callback
 )
 ```